 Shenzhen is a sub-provincial city.
 It has direct jurisdiction over nine districts and one new area: Futian, Luohu, Yantian, Nanshan, Bao’an, Longgang, Longhua, Pingshan and Guangming districts, and Dapeng New Area.
 The Central Government expanded the special economic zone to cover the whole city on July 1, 2010.
-The Party working committee and the administrative committee of Shenshan Special Cooperation Zone was officially inaugurated on Dec.
+The Party working committee and the administrative committee of Shenshan Special Cooperation Zone were officially inaugurated on Dec.
 16, 2018.
 Shenshan officially became the “10+1” zone of Shenzhen.

-Shenzhen's population increased dramatically after the city was established.
-By the end of 2019, its permanent resident population reached 13.4388 million, up 412,200 from the end of the previous year.
-Among the permanent residents, 4.9478 million are with Shenzhen hukou, accounting for 36.8 percent of the total permanent resident population, up 8.8 percent from the previous year.
+Shenzhen’s population increased dramatically after the city of Shenzhen was established.
+By the end of 2021, its permanent resident population reached 17.56 million.
+Among the permanent residents, 5.874 million are with Shenzhen hukou, accounting for 46.3 percent of the total permanent resident population, up 18.72 percent from the previous year.
 A city of migrants, Shenzhen is open-minded, tolerant and innovative.
 It is an ideal place for domestic and international talent to start businesses.
 It has been voted as China’s Most Dynamic City, City Most Favored by Migrant Workers and City Most Favored by Domestic and Overseas Talent.

 Shenzhen is the only city in Guangdong Province where Mandarin is the dominant language, because of its huge population of migrants from all over China.
 Many public service employees, professionals and businesspeople speak English too.
 Most of the young people speak English and Cantonese.
-The Shenzhen Speaks Foreign Languages campaign is held across the city to encourage more residents and government employees to learn to speak foreign languages.
+Events such as "Speak Shenzhen English Competition" are held across the city to encourage more residents and government employees to learn to speak foreign languages.

 Located at the forefront of the Pearl River Delta area, Shenzhen has been the link between the Chinese mainland and Hong Kong, and a transport hub for coastal southern China.
 It takes the lead in high-tech development, financial services, foreign trade, shipping, and the creative and cultural industries in China.
 Shenzhen has undertaken the mission to pilot China’s structural reform and continuous opening up to the outside world.
 Shenzhen ranks fifth in Asia in terms of economic power.
-The city’s GDP grew by 6.7 percent to reach 2.69 trillion yuan in 2019 and grew by 0.1 percent to reach 1.26 trillion yuan in the first half year of 2020.
-Shenzhen’s public finance reached 942.4 billion yuan, of which local general public budget revenue was 377.3 billion yuan, up 6.5 percent.
-In the first half year of 2020, the local general public budget revenue was 203 billion yuan.
-More than 500,000 new businesses were registered in Shenzhen.
+The city’s GDP reached 3 trillion yuan in 2021.
+Shenzhen’s general public budget revenue was 61.58 billion yuan.
+In 2020, the total revenue of enterprises above designated scale in the city grew 10.6 percent.
+More than 3.59 million businesses were registered in Shenzhen.
 Some 1.2 million talents were introduced to the city and the number of full-time academicians in Shenzhen has increased to 61.
 As of June 2021, about 170,000 overseas returnees have settled in the city.

-Shenzhen strives to build the safest and fairest cities with the best legal environment in the country.
-The Shenzhen Municipal Public Security Bureau has pushed forward the application of“new smart police services”and launched the “Shenwei”online platform featuring facial recognition technology to provide one-stop, streamlined and intelligent services.
+Shenzhen is one of the safest and fairest cities with the best legal environment in the country.
+The Shenzhen Municipal Public Security Bureau has pushed forward the application of “new smart police services” and launched the “Shenwei” online platform featuring facial recognition technology to provide one-stop, streamlined and intelligent services.
 It provides “one window” services to foreign job seekers.
-In 2020, the bureau put online 157 services and simplified the procedures of 148 other services, with an aim to provide convenience to local residents and improve public welfare.
+In 2020, the bureau put online 157 services and simplified the procedures of 105 other services, with an aim to provide convenience to local residents and improve public welfare.
 The Shenzhen public security bureau has been ranked first for three consecutive years in Guangdong Province in terms of public satisfaction.